perrette/papers/README.md

         * cache directory:    /home/perrette/.cache/myref
         * git-tracked:        True
         * git directory :     ./
-        * files directory:    files (empty)
+        * files directory:    files (1 files, 5.8 MB)
-        * bibtex:            myref.bib (empty)
+        * bibtex:            myref.bib (1 entries)

+Note the existing bibtex file was detected but untouched.
-Note the configuration file is global (unless `--local` is specified), so from now on, any `myref` command will be know about these settings.
+The configuration file is global (unless `--local` is specified), so from now on, any `myref` command will be know about these settings.
 Type `myref status -v` to check your configuration.
-Install has no impact on actual bibtex and attachment (e.g. pdf) files.
-Crossref requests are saved in the cache directory.
+You also notice that crossref requests are saved in the cache directory.
-`myref` can also be used without install, as long as --bibtex and --filesdir are explicitly specified.

-- add pdf to library

-        $> myref add --rename esd-4-11-2013.pdf
-	INFO:root:load config from: /home/perrette/.config/myrefconfig.json
-	INFO:root:found doi:10.5194/esd-4-11-2013
-	INFO:root:new entry: perrette_2013
-	INFO:root:create directory: files/2013
-	INFO:root:mv /home/perrette/playground/myref/esd-4-11-2013.pdf files/2013/Perrette_2013.pdf
-	INFO:root:renamed file(s): 1
+This happens regardless of whether `myref` is installed or not.

 - other commands:

     - `myref status ...`
     - `myref list ...`
     - `myref merge ...`
+    - `myref filecheck ...`
     - `myref undo ...`
     - `myref git ...`